PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 Using the repo?
 Let me know and I'll start a list if you want your own blog listed there.

+If you find this project useful, please give it a ⭐ to show your support.

 ## Motivation

 I am currently redesigning my website, (not yet published) which uses the router page, and part of the code for the internationalized blog of V.1.